JackAdams/meteor-accounts-ldap/README.md

 LDAP.addFields = function (person) {
   // `this` is the request from the client
   // `person` is the object returned from the LDAP server
-  // return the fields that are to be added when creating a user as an object of {key: value} pairs return {};
+  // return the fields that are to be added when creating a user as an object with {key: value} pairs return {};
 }
 ```